Three types of quasi-Trefftz functions for the 3D convected Helmholtz equation: construction and approximation properties: Numerical results

 We propose numerical experiments to illustrate the approximation properties presented in \Cref{thm:approx}, as well as the fact that the new polynomial quasi-Trefftz basis does not inherit the well-known conditioning issues of wave-like bases.
 These experiments include of course the implementation of the construction algorithms, but also the computation of the quasi-Trefftz approximation $u_a$ of the exact solution $u$ to a PDE.
 Each test case is defined by a differential operator $\mathcal L$, a domain $\Omega$, an exact solution $u$, satisfying $\mathcal Lu=0$, to be approximated over $\Omega$.
 The test cases are summarized below: \begin{itemize}

-\item (Test case 1) $\mathcal L = \Delta +\kappa^2$, $\Omega = [-1,1]\times[0,2 pi]\times[-1,1]$, $u(x,y,z) = \exp i \kappa y$, and $\kappa = 3$;\\ for this constant-coefficient Helmholtz problem, plane waves are exact solution and performance of quasi-Trefftz bases can be compared to that of plane wave bases; \item (Test case 2) $\mathcal L = \Delta +\kappa^2(1-x)$, $\Omega = [-2,2]^3$, $u(x,y,z) = Ai(\kappa^{2/3} x)\exp\left( i\kappa (y+z)/\sqrt{2}\right)$, and $\kappa = 2$;\\ for this variable-coefficient Helmholtz problem, the domain is chosen to include both a propagative zone ($\kappa^2(1-x)>0$) and an evanescent zone ($\kappa^2(1-x)<0$), as well as a smooth transition between them ($x=1$); \item (Test case 3) $\mathcal L = \Delta - {M_0}^2\partial_z^2 +2i\kappa M_0 \partial_z +\kappa^2(1-x)$, $\Omega = [-2,2]^3$, \\ $u(x,y,z) = Ai\left( \left( \frac{\kappa^2}{1-{M_0}^2} \right)^{1/3}z \right) \exp i\kappa \left( -\frac{M_0z}{1-{M_0}^2} +\frac{x+y}{\sqrt{2-2{M_0}^2}}\right) $, $\kappa = 2$ and $M_0=0.2$;\\ this convected Helmholtz problem introduces some anisotropy, both in the higher order terms and in the first order term of the governing differential operator. \end{itemize}
+\item (Test case 1) $\mathcal L = \Delta +\kappa^2$, $\Omega = [-1,1]\times[0,2 \pi]\times[-1,1]$, $u(x,y,z) = \exp i \kappa y$, and $\kappa = 3$;\\ for this constant-coefficient Helmholtz problem, plane waves are exact solution and performance of quasi-Trefftz bases can be compared to that of plane wave bases; \item (Test case 2) $\mathcal L = \Delta +\kappa^2(1-x)$, $\Omega = [-2,2]^3$, $u(x,y,z) = Ai(\kappa^{2/3} x)\exp\left( i\kappa (y+z)/\sqrt{2}\right)$, and $\kappa = 2$;\\ for this variable-coefficient Helmholtz problem, the domain is chosen to include both a propagative zone ($\kappa^2(1-x)>0$) and an evanescent zone ($\kappa^2(1-x)<0$), as well as a smooth transition between them ($x=1$); \item (Test case 3) $\mathcal L = \Delta - {M_0}^2\partial_z^2 +2i\kappa M_0 \partial_z +\kappa^2(1-x)$, $\Omega = [-2,2]^3$, \\ $u(x,y,z) = Ai\left( \left( \frac{\kappa^2}{1-{M_0}^2} \right)^{1/3}z \right) \exp i\kappa \left( -\frac{M_0z}{1-{M_0}^2} +\frac{x+y}{\sqrt{2-2{M_0}^2}}\right) $, $\kappa = 2$ and $M_0=0.2$;\\ this convected Helmholtz problem introduces some anisotropy, both in the higher order terms and in the first order term of the governing differential operator. \end{itemize}

 Because the approximation properties are local, yet the quasi-Trefftz bases are aimed at discretizing a Galerkin formulation, instead of performing the tests at a single point $\pG$ we propose to do so at a set of random points in a given domain.
-At each of $50$ random points in the domain, we follow the procedure described below. \begin{enumerate}[label=\alph*)] \item For each value of $n$ from $1$ to $8$, construct three quasi-Trefftz bases, two GPW bases and one polynomial basis, each of them with $p=(n+1)^2$ as the dimension of the basis and $q=\max(n-1,1)$ as the order of approximation of the Trefftz property. \item For each basis we compute the linear combination of its elements $u_a$ as described in the proof of \Cref{thm:approx}, by solving the system $\overline{\mathsf M^{[n]} }^T\mathsf M^{[n]} \mathsf x =\overline{\mathsf M^{[n]} }^T \mathsf F_n$. \item For each quasi-Trefftz approximation $u_a$ we estimate the $L^\infty$ error between $u$ and $u_a$ over a ball centered at the random point and of radius $h$. \end{enumerate} We then compute for each value of $n$, for each basis, the worst error obtained at the $50$ random points.
-Next we report the corresponding results, and clearly observe the convergence orders predicted by \Cref{thm:approx}.
+At each of $50$ random points in the domain, we follow the procedure described below. \begin{enumerate}[label=\alph*)] \item For each value of $n$ from $1$ to $8$, construct three quasi-Trefftz bases, two GPW bases and one polynomial basis, each of them with $p=(n+1)^2$ as the dimension of the basis and $q=\max(n-1,1)$ as the order of approximation of the Trefftz property.
+For the initialization, the directions $\mathbf d_{l,m}$ are chosen with: